junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “State Health Care Premium Reduction Act”.
+This Act may be cited as the “Patient Protection and Affordable Care Enhancement Act”.

 ## § 2.
-Improve Health Insurance Affordability Fund
+Table of contents

-Subtitle D of title I of the Patient Protection and Affordable Care Act is amended by inserting after part 5 (42 U.S.C.
-18061 et seq.) the following new part:
+The table of contents for this Act is as follows: